Gardening Knee Pad Tutorial

 This is it.

-The hardest part is the edgestitch in step 10, keeping everything together and sewing a straight stitch, without the fabric pieces peeking out.
-My magic wand was a big help
+The hardest part of this tutorial is the edgestitch in step 10, keeping everything together and sewing a straight stitch, without the fabric pieces peeking out.
+My magic wand was a big help when manoeuvring this knee pad under my sewing machine.

 If you have any questions, just send me an email! an@madamsew.com